SuryakumarBansode83/Selenium4-Automation-Scripts/README.md

     - Capture request timings & analyze response codes.

 - **Relative locators**
   - Selenium 4 introduced Relative Locators (formerly known as Friendly Locators) to find web elements based on their position relative to other elements.
 This makes it easier to locate elements dynamically without relying on complex XPath or CSS selectors.
+    ```bash
     The RelativeLocator.withTagName() method helps locate elements that are above, below, to the left, to the right, or near another element.
   - Method	             Description
-    above(element)	     Finds an element located above the given element. below(element)	     Finds an element located below the given element. toLeftOf(element)	 Finds an element to the left of the given element. toRightOf(element)	 Finds an element to the right of the given element. near(element)	     Finds an element near the given element (default distance: 50px).
+    above(element)	     Finds an element located above the given element.
+    below(element)	     Finds an element located below the given element.
+    toLeftOf(element)	   Finds an element to the left of the given element.
+    toRightOf(element)	 Finds an element to the right of the given element.
+    near(element)	     Finds an element near the given element (default distance: 50px).
   - When elements don't have unique locators (like id or class).